 Compact Umbrellas

 Buy a sturdy but lightweight umbrella.
-Cheap umbrellas will quickly turn inside out on a windy bridge.
+Cheap umbrellas flip inside out fast on a windy bridge.

 Quick-Dry Accessories